SpaceX: Launch facilities

 SpaceX operates four orbital launch sites, at Cape Canaveral Space Force Station and Kennedy Space Center in Florida and Vandenberg Space Force Base in California for Falcon rockets, and Starbase near Brownsville, Texas for Starship.
 SpaceX has indicated that they see a niche for each of the four orbital facilities and that they have sufficient launch business to fill each pad.
 The Vandenberg launch site enables highly inclined orbits (66–145°), while Cape Canaveral and Kennedy enable orbits of medium inclination (28.5–55°).
 Larger inclinations, including SSO, are possible from Florida by overflying Cuba.

 Before it was retired, all Falcon 1 launches took place at the Ronald Reagan Ballistic Missile Defense Test Site on Omelek Island of the Marshall Islands.

 In April 2007, the Pentagon approved the use of Cape Canaveral Space Launch Complex 40 (SLC-40) by SpaceX.
 The site has been used since 2010 for Falcon 9 launches, mainly to low Earth and geostationary orbits.

-The former Launch Complex 13 at Cape Canaveral, now renamed Landing Zones 1 and 2, has since 2015 been used for Falcon 9 first-stage booster landings.
-Later on, SpaceX will retire these two landing zones and add three landing zones for Falcon 9 and Falcon Heavy rockets to conduct to "Return-to-launch-site" landings, two at LC-39A and one at SLC-40.
+The former Launch Complex 13 at Cape Canaveral, renamed Landing Zones 1 and 2, was used from 2015 until its retirement in 2026 for Falcon 9 first-stage booster landings.
+The landing zones were retired in 2026 after the Space Force leased Launch Complex 13 to a new customer.
+SpaceX has constructed new return-to-launch-site landing facilities at Launch Complex 39A and Space Launch Complex 40.